 What is a Child Care Health Consultant?

-A Child Care Health Consultant (CCHC) is a health care professional, such as a registered nurse or physician assistant, who has special training and resources to help child care providers address health and safety needs specific to infants, children, and staff.
-CCHCs have an interest in and experience with children and they have knowledge of resources and regulations.
+A Child Care Health Consultant (CCHC) is a health care professional, such as a registered nurse or physician assistant, who has special training, experience, and resources to help child care providers address health and safety needs specific to infants, children, and staff.

 CCHCs Help in the Following Ways:

-- CCHCs interpret Idaho Child Care Rules and the National Health and Safety Performance Standards to provide guidance to child care programs.
-They are not responsible for or involved with regulating child care facilities.
+- CCHCs identify Idaho Child Care Rules and the National Health and Safety Performance Standards to provide guidance to child care programs.
+They are not involved with regulating child care facilities.

 - CCHC Program services include consultations with individual child care facility directors/owners, families, and the community to help create environments that best support the healthy growth and development of young children.

-- CCHCs partner with child care providers to educate staff regarding a variety of health issues, from correct techniques for diapering to technical assistance for providers caring for children with special needs.
+- CCHCs partner with child care providers to educate staff regarding a variety of health issues, from correct techniques for diapering to consulting with child car providers caring for children with special needs.

 For a more detailed description of what the CCHC program has to offer child care providers, download the Child Care Health Consultant Program brochure.